Biography

 Nikolaj Szeps-Znaider

-Giulia regularly performs at prestigious festivals and concert series such as the Royal Opera House of Muscat, Habana Clasica Festival of Havana, Amphitheatre Richelieu of Paris, Società dei Concerti of Trieste, Micat in Vertice, Amici della Musica di Firenze, Societa dei Concerti di Bolzano, Bologna Festival, Perugia Musica Classica, Istituzione Sinfonica Abruzzese.
-She has represented Italy with performances at the Italian Embassy and Italian Institutes of Culture in China (Beijing), Germany (Berlin, Hamburg, Munich), Norway (Oslo), Kuwait (Kuwait City), Cuba (Havana).
+She performs at prestigious festivals and venues including the Royal Opera House in Muscat, the Havana Classica Festival, the Amphithéâtre Richelieu in Paris, the Società dei Concerti di Trieste, Micat in Vertice, Amici della Musica di Firenze, the Società dei Concerti di Bolzano, Bologna Festival, Perugia Musica Classica, the Istituzione Sinfonica Abruzzese, as well as at Italian Embassies and Cultural Institutes in China (Beijing), Germany (Berlin, Hamburg, Munich), Norway (Oslo), Cuba (Havana), and Kuwait (Kuwait City).